 Verses 15 and 16 talk of the qualifications necessary to be a priest of this order.

 Melchizedek was declared a priest of God in Heaven by the book of Hebrews.
 Daniel Oyegun explores this mysterious man in his book The Person Of Melchizedek.
-His identity has remained a mystery, and Oyegun looks at him in a purely Biblical perspective, and illuminates several fascinating aspects of the person and priest of Melchizedek!
+His identity has remained a mystery, and Oyegun looks at him in a purely Biblical perspective, and illuminates several fascinating aspects of the person and priest!
 Click on the link below to visit Barnesandnoble.com.

 The Dead Sea Scrolls - The Heavenly Prince Melchizedek